Aditya10403/Java/OOPs.md

 }
 ```

-Rectangle class overrides getArea \
 **`Override annotation`** is used to indicate to the compiler that the method is overridden.
-Readability of the code is improved using the annotation.
+Readability of the code is improved using the annotation.\
+Rectangle class overrides getArea
 ```java
 // Rectangle class
 public class Rectangle extends Shape{